 and in face-to-face workshops.
 The training incorporates science, standards, and compliance strategies to assist HACCP teams develop

 a plan to comply with US feed safety regulations.

 Past program participants include individuals from 21 countries, FDA’s Animal Feed Safety System team, feed control officials

-from 9 states, university faculty and graduate students, and industry personnel from companies that manufacture over 50% of US
+from 9 states, university faculty and graduate students, and industry personnel from companies that manufacture the majority of the US

 Verification Program for a Voluntary HACCP Plan, hazard guide and auditing checklist for the AFIA Safe Feed Safe Food Program,

 the Facility Certification Institute’s Feed HACCP Certification program, and FAO’s Animal Production and Health

 manual 9 titled Good Practices for the Feed Industry

 The development of the training material was funded, in part, by the United States Department of Agriculture’s Food Safety

 Initiative in 2002 and involved a team of faculty from Kansas State University, the University of Nebraska and Texas A&M University.